 Potato Skins Stuffed with Charred Broccoli, Feta & Greek Yogurt

 Tater skins stuffed with charred broccoli, Greek yogurt, a bit of lovely Greek mustard, feta and sautéed onions and garlic...how can you go wrong!
 Drink a glass of white wine from Monemvassia in the Peloponnese with this.
-To find some of the artisinal Greek products you'll need to make this, visit my online shop here, where you'll discover a host of lovingly curated Greek ingredients.
+To find some of the Greek specialties called for in this recipe, visit my online shop!

 - 1 ½ cups small-cut broccoli florets preferably fresh